Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Like I said … You big meanies.

 The corollary would be for conservatives to claim that liberals are hypocrites because they favor killing the innocent and not the guilty, and yet, I have never heard this accusation from conservatives.
-No doubt I will hear it soon in reaction to the relentless campaign of escalation perpetrated by liberals.
+Why are conservatives so much nicer than liberals?

-Although some liberal positions are not actually hypocrisies (because liberals really do believe the fetus is not a person), it is unfortunate that liberals obfuscate the issue and bully others with so many logical fallacies.
+Although some liberal positions are not actually hypocrisies because liberals supposedly really do believe the fetus is not a person, it is unfortunate that liberals obfuscate the issue and bully others with so many logical fallacies.
 For example, liberal men say, “I don’t have a uterus, so abortion is none of my business,” which is a fallacy.
 It is tantamount to saying, “I don’t own a plantation, so slavery is none of my business.”

-Even if you could not to afford slaves, it is your business when millions of others buy slaves.
+Even if you could not afford slaves, it is your business when millions of others buy slaves.
 Even if you don’t live in Rwanda, it’s you business when millions are being exterminated.
-Even if you didn’t live in Nazi Germany, it would have been your business when millions were being exterminated.
-Genocide and slavery of other persons are always your business – if you want them to be.
-It is thus not relevant whether one has a uterus; it is only relevant whether the fetus is a person – that’s what determines whether abortion is different than genocide – and it is rational to believe that a fetus is not a person, and it is rational to believe that it is a person.
+Even if you didn’t live in Nazi Germany, Bolshevik Russia, or Maoist China, it would have been your business when millions were being exterminated.
+Genocide and slavery of other persons are always your business—if you want them to be.
+It is thus not relevant whether one has a uterus; it is only relevant whether the fetus is a person—that is what determines whether abortion is different than genocide—and it is rational to believe that a fetus is not a person, and it is also rational to believe that a fetus is a person.

 The only difference between a baby one minute before it is born and one minute after it is born is whether it is inside the woman, which has no relevance to the rights of the baby because it was the man and the woman who put it there, and it was the woman who decided to leave it there.
 It is thus a fallacy to claim that even if it is a person, it can be aborted simply because it is still inside the womb, and even if one believes that a fetus is not a person, it is a fallacy to say it is not a person one minute before it is born and that it is a person one minute after it is born.